Golf Handicap Calculator

 Playing condition adjustment

 Since golf is a game that is played outdoors, weather or other conditions can significantly affect a player's scores.
-As such, in an effort to more accurately represent a player's scores, the WHS includes an adjustment, referred to as the Playing Conditions Calculation (PCC), based on playing conditions for the course.
+As such, in an effort to more accurately represent a player's scores, an adjustment, referred to as the Playing Conditions Calculation (PCC), based on playing conditions for the course is included.
 This involves factoring in a number, ranging from -1 (when conditions make the course easier) to 3 (when conditions make the course more difficult), into the score differential calculation, depending on the conditions of the course for the given day.

 For example, if the conditions on a course are relatively bad on a given day (e.g. rain and heavy wind), the player's score can be adjusted to reflect that, given a day with relatively better weather conditions, the player's score would likely have been better, and the score will be automatically adjusted using statistical procedures to more accurately reflect these conditions.
 The same is also true in particularly good weather conditions that could cause a player's scores to be better than they otherwise would be.